 Save money on drinks for school

-Personalised 'rainbow' water bottle, £14.95, Not on The High Street
+Personalised Sports Bottle, £8.95, Not on the High Street

 Save money on school shoes

 School kids’ shoes need to be pretty indestructible.
-They work hard as are obviously worn five days a week for 8 hours a time and children’s feet need to be well supported during their growing years.
-Treads offer a 12-month money back guarantee that their shoes will stand the test of time.
+They work hard as are obviously worn five days a week for eight hours a time and children’s feet need to be well supported during their growing years.
+Treads offer a 12-month money-back guarantee that their shoes will stand the test of time.